Capital Punishment at the Federal Level

 While these philosophical questions may exist, the statistics of American Executions show:

 If you have a loved one being investigated or charged with any crime, the case may feel like a capital case to you until it's resolved amicably.
 But if you've been specifically charged with a capital offense, you'll want an experienced attorney immediately.
-Fortunately, you can get a free case evaluation from a skilled criminal defense attorney.
+Fortunately, you can contact a skilled criminal defense attorney near you who can help fight the charges and craft the best defense for your particular situation.